 Best Hawaiian Island for Your Honeymoon (plus itinerary & cost)

 Congratulations!
-You’ve tied the knot and you’ve made the great decision to head to Hawaii for your honeymoon.
+You’re tying the knot and you’ve made the great decision to head to Hawaii for your honeymoon.
 But what island should you pick?
 You really can’t go wrong with any island, but there is one that stands apart from the crowd.

 Maui is the best Hawaiian island for a honeymoon.
 Maui offers luxury resorts, romantic getaways, reliably sunny weather, and opportunities for outdoor activities.
 Maui offers a little something for everyone making it the ideal pick for most honeymooners’ wishes.

 But, while Maui is the best choice for most couples on their honeymoon, for some couples one of the neighboring islands will be a better choice: Kauai, Oahu, Lanai, Molokai, and Hawai’i.
-Want to make sure you really pick the best island for this once-in-a-lifetime trip?
+Want to make sure you really pick the best Hawaiian island for your honeymoon?
 This is how you decide.

 Photo credit: Paradise Photography Maui with Erica and Jordan as models